This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-As the parent of a disabled child whose condition may have been caused by malpractice, you need to have some understanding of the laws and your right to seek justice.
+As the parent of a disabled child whose condition may have resulted from malpractice, you need to understand the laws and your right to seek justice.
 These laws vary by state and can be complicated, but knowing the basics and having the right lawyer will help you make better decisions for your child.

 In 2005 Illinois legislators capped the amount of non-economic damages victims can recover in medical malpractice cases at $500,000.
-This type of damages refers to anything that is not an actual, monetary cost, like pain or emotional suffering.
+This type of compensation refers to anything that is not an actual monetary cost, like pain or emotional suffering.
 The state’s Supreme Court overturned that cap in 2010, declaring it unconstitutional.

 Disability Rights in Illinois

-Your child with disabilities is protected by federal laws like the Americans with Disabilities Act and state laws, including the Illinois Human Rights Act.
-These, and several other federal laws, ensure your child is not discriminated against, has access to public spaces, and has access to a free and appropriate education.
+Federal laws like the Americans with Disabilities Act and state laws, including the Illinois Human Rights Act, protect your child with disabilities.
+These and several other federal laws ensure your child is not discriminated against, has access to public spaces, and has access to a free and appropriate education.